matklad/proc-caesar/README.md

 The first case is "easy": IDE needs to "just" expand the macro and process the resulting code as usual.

-The second case is, as proven by proc-caesar macro, is impossible to handle in
+The second case, as proven by proc-caesar macro, is impossible to handle in
 general: connection between the tokens after the bang and the expanded code might be arbitrary complex.
 To provide correct completions for code inside `caesar!` macro, IDE would have to figure out the inverse transformation of